codeship/codeship-go/README.md

 ## Authentication

-Before performing any API requests you must first get an Authentication Token.
+Authentication is handled automatically via the API Client using the provided `username` and `password.

-You do this by calling the `Authenticate` method on the `client`:
+If you would like to manually re-authenticate, you may do this by calling the `Authenticate` method on the `client`:

 ```go
 client.Authenticate()